apple/swift-playdate-examples/Sources/Playdate/Documentation.docc/BuildingTheExamples.md

 ## Determining the toolchain

-When using `make` to build the examples, `swift.mk` will automatically detect the latest installed Swift toolchain.
+When using `make` to build the examples, the latest installed Swift toolchain will be automatically determined.
 It may, however, sometimes be useful to specify a specific toolchain version.
-It is necessary to define the toolchain when building with swift package manager in terminal.
+It is always necessary to define the toolchain when building with swift package manager in terminal.

-> Note: When using `make`, `swift.mk` will prioritize Swift toolchains installed for the current _user_ over toolchains installed for _all_ users.
+> Note: When using `make` to build the examples, Swift toolchains installed for the current user take precedence over globally installed toolchains.

 1. The toolchain identifier can be found under the `CFBundleIdentifier` key in the `Info.plist` file found at the root of the toolchain.